What to Expect During a Teeth Cleaning

 Checkup With our Dentist

 Our dentist will examine the inside of your mouth after your teeth cleaning.
 They’ll also look at your X-rays to make sure there are no cavities lurking beneath the surface.
-This is also your opportunity to ask our dentist any questions you might have.
+This is a great time to ask our dentist any questions you might have.

 Routine dental cleanings are one of the best ways to protect your oral health in the long run.
 That’s because we’re able to remove plaque and tartar buildup—the underlying problem in many oral health issues.